ManderaGeneral/generalgui/README.md

  * A widget only has .element attribute.
  * Element can only be put inside a Page, so create subpages if needed.
  * Elements are packed directly because they need a parent page.
+ * Only have one method with the same name, even if it's shared.

 ## Terms
 Term | Meaning